open-quantum-safe/oqs-provider/README.md

 ALL IMPLIED WARRANTIES ARE DISCLAIMED, INCLUDING ANY WARRANTY OF MERCHANTABILITY AND WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE.

+## Standards compliance

+This project follows the [NIST PQC standardization process](https://csrc.nist.gov/projects/post-quantum-cryptography) and aims to support experimentation with the various PQC algorithms under evaluation and in different stages of standardization by NIST.
+`oqsprovider` at this time cannot claim or prove adherence to any standards documents published.
+For more details, review the file [STANDARDS.md](STANDARDS.md) carefully.
+Most notably, hybrid and composite implementations exclusively implemented in `oqsprovider` are at a pre-standard/draft stage only.
+Over time the project aims to provide standards compliance and solicits input by way of contributions to achieve this state.

 ## Component disclaimer

+`oqsprovider` for the implementation of all pure PQC functionality is completely dependent on [liboqs](https://github.com/open-quantum-safe/liboqs) and accordingly cannot recommend any use beyond experimentation purposes:

+WE DO NOT CURRENTLY RECOMMEND RELYING ON THIS SOFTWARE IN A PRODUCTION ENVIRONMENT OR TO PROTECT ANY SENSITIVE DATA.
+This software is meant to help with research and prototyping.
+While we make a best-effort approach to avoid security bugs, this library has not received the level of auditing and analysis that would be necessary to rely on it for high security use.

+Further details and background available at:

 [liboqs disclaimer](https://github.com/open-quantum-safe/liboqs#limitations-and-security)